+'''

-\$ fbackup restore 3:/,/monday \$ fbackup restore 3:/,/tuesday fbackup save 3:/,3: fbackup save 4:/,4:
+$ fbackup restore 3:/,/monday

+$ fbackup restore 3:/,/tuesday

+'''

-2.6 Saving Multiple Disk Paritions Per Archive
+2.6 Saving Multiple Disk Partitions Per Archive

 If your hard disk contains more than one QNX partition, say disk 3 and disk 4, and you wish to save them both on one archive you SHOULD use the arch-dir option.
 This allows you to differentiate there files once they are placed in the archive.
 For example.